 1. The authors compare compounds across species however no statistical analysis has been reported.
 Some of the figures could use some statistical comparison at least to one of the species such as S.barbata or S. baicalensis.

-Thank you for the comment.
+Thank you for the comment!
 We have added statistical analysis to our work using S. baicalensis as a reference.
 Figures 3 and 6, and Table 1 have been updated to include asterisks (*) above significant values.
-We added a description of the method used for statistical testing to the “Flavone extraction and quantification” subsection of the methods section, and rewrote several parts of our results to reference these results in line 216-218, 226-235, and 257-261.
+We added a description of the method used for statistical testing to the “Flavone extraction and quantification” subsection of the method section, and rewrote several parts of our results to reference these results in line 216-218, 226-235, and 257-261.
 Additionally, we removed parts of our results section which made comparisons between species without statistical evidence.

 2. It would be interesting to know how divergent S.racemosa and S. wrightii, are from the other species, this is possible by a phylogeny tree.

-We are also interested in this divergence, and we are currently preparing another manuscript which includes a phylogenetic analysis with 51 species of Scutellaria including the species used for this study and will be submitted for publication soon.
-Thus, we prefer not discussing this in this manuscript.
+We are also interested in this divergence, and we are performing a phylogenetic analysis with 51 species of Scutellaria including the species used for this study.
+The results will be included in a separate publication soon.

 3. Method section: Method of extraction of flavones: was the tissue pulverized or crushed using liquid nitrogen prior to sonication?
 If so, indicate in the method section